eBay/visual-html/README.md

 ## Code of Conduct

 This project adheres to the [eBay Code of Conduct](http://ebay.github.io/codeofconduct).
 By participating in this project you agree to abide by its terms.

+## License
+Copyright 2019 eBay Inc.
+Author/Developer: Dylan Piercey, Michael Rawlings

+Use of this source code is governed by an MIT-style license that can be found in the LICENSE file or at https://opensource.org/licenses/MIT.